Skip to content

 Locate the deleted file within the Recycle Bin

-Once you open the “Recycle bin – Connected device” folder, you’ll see a list of files you recently deleted.
-Look through this list to find the file you want back.
+Inside the “Recycle bin – Connected device” folder, you’ll see a list of all the files you’ve recently deleted from your phone.

 You can usually tell files apart by their names.
 Sometimes you can also see their type, like .jpg for pictures or .docx for documents.